-Check out other top interior design bachelor’s degree programs from these top searched schools:
+Check out other top Bachelor in Interior Design programs from these top searched schools:

 University of Texas San Antonio

-Housed in the College of Engineering and Integrated Design, UTSA’s Bachelor of Science in interior design is an excellent choice.
+Housed in the College of Engineering and Integrated Design, UTSA’s Bachelor of Science in Interior Design is an excellent choice.
 UTSA’s studio-based program emphasizes leadership in design, collaboration, and professional practice.
-Check out the details of UTSA’s BS in interior design here.

 New School of Architecture and Design